rohan3342/react-native-exit-tvos/README.md

 # react-native-exit-tvos
 Simple exit module for react-native projects for tvOS.
-Call whenever you want to close out your app and go back to the homescreen.
+Call whenever you want to close out your app and go back to the home screen.

 Installation
 ------------